 Whether it’s a change to lose weight or a change to take your business to the next level it can never hurt to give it a go.

 Starting out is the easy part.
-In the beginning you are so motivated and focused – keeping at it is the struggle.
+In the beginning you are so motivated and focussed – keeping at it is the struggle.
 As soon as an obstacle arises the brakes are slammed on and the change slips away.
 Then you’re sat dumbfounded wondering what the hell happened.

-It is important before you even start to sit down and figure out the things you will have to overcome along the way.
+It is important before you even start, to sit down, and figure out the things you will have to overcome along the way.

 Really dig deep and figure out what has stopped you in the past, be they emotional barriers or physical barriers, and come up with ways to overcome them so you don’t lose track of your goals.

 There will always be unexpected hurdles along the way, but chances are the strategies you’ve put in place for the foreseen obstacles will be adaptable for any challenge that comes your way.

 In an article titled ‘The No.1 reason we struggle with change,’ in the Huffington post, they say “change in and of itself is not hard to deal with.
 It’s our readiness for it, or perhaps even more importantly our lack thereof, that truly makes the difference.
 Simply put, change is only hard for the unready.”

 Make sure you prepare yourself for the change.
 It’s great that you want it but when it happens are you ready for it?

 It is vital to have your plan of attack thought out right down to the very last detail.
 The worst thing to happen would be, being successful in making a change, then it falling to pieces because you couldn’t handle it at the other end.